francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 ### 9.2 Resolving AMR phenotype-genotype discrepancies from *Salmonella enterica* genomes

+In this exercise we will AMRFinder to detect AMR from whole genome sequences of *Salmonella enterica* with a focus on cases of AMR genotype-phenotype discrepancies described in [this study](https://www.sciencedirect.com/science/article/pii/S0740002020301192).

+See table below with reported cases of AMR genotype-phenotype discrepancies:

 | Strain ID | Nature of Error | Genotype-Phenotype Disagreement |
 |-----------|-----------------|---------------------------------|
 | B27 | False negative | Amoxicillin/clavulanate resistance without any resistance determinant |